Learn to Play I: Ice Mice

 Designed for first- and second-year players who can skate without adult assistance.
 Focus is on skating skills, puck control, and fun.
 All Ice Mice players practice together and are divided by age and ability level to work in small area skills stations.
 Practices are likely to take place two times per week on Saturday and Sunday.
-Anticipated start: early December 2017.
+1st weekend in December

 Advanced program designed for third- and fourth-year players.
 Focus is on skating skills, puck control, positional play, and weekly cross-ice scrimmages.
 Skaters will be evaluated by the coaches to begin the season and must demonstrate ability to skate forward and backward, balance on both edges of the blades, and handle the puck with the stick.
 Players who do not have these skills will be assigned to the Ice Mice for development.
 Practices are likely to take place three times per week on Saturday, Sunday, and a weekday.
-Anticipated start: early November 2017.
+Anticipated start: 1st weekend in December

 Each player must bring a hockey stick and must wear a helmet with face shield, hockey skates, knee pads, elbow pads, and hockey gloves.
 If you are unfamiliar with how to size equipment or have any specific questions, hockey specialty stores such as Pure Hockey (1299 Highland Ave